Barleymoon/MovieRater/README.md

 Below is a diagram That was drawn to represent how our Classes And tables would work together or seperately. https://sdjanuary2021.slack.com/files/U01JA8D9D7V/F01QVTQBH2L/whiteboard_2_-01.png

+This Project was made with mostly Javascript and C# with a splash of HTML.